lordfriend/ng-forward-router/README.md

 A plugin for ng-forward which enables using ui-router with decorator

-**Deprecated** ngForward has already develop an @StateConfig decorator in current release.
+**DEPRECATED** ngForward has already added a @StateConfig decorator in current release.
 It is suggested using the build-in @StateConfig of ngForward.

 ##Usage